ttu/dotnet-fake-json-server/README.md

 ##### Why would I use this instead of other Fake Servers?

 1) API is built following the best practices and can be used as a reference when building your own API
+1) Contains all common features used with well functioning APIs (see features listed below)
 1) Can be run on Windows, Linux and macOS without any installation or prerequisites from executable or with Docker
-1) See features listed below

 ## Features